Llywelyn ap Gruffudd

-Llywelyn ap Gruffudd, also known as Llywelyn II and Llywelyn the Last (Llywelyn Ein Llyw Olaf), was Prince of Gwynedd, and later was recognised as the Prince of Wales (Princeps Walliae; Tywysog Cymru) from 1258 until his death at Cilmeri in 1282.
-Llywelyn was the son of Gruffudd ap Llywelyn ap Iorwerth and grandson of Llywelyn ab Iorwerth (also known as Llywelyn the Great, or Llywelyn I), and he was one of the last native and independent princes of Wales before its conquest by Edward I of England and English rule in Wales that followed, until Owain Glyndŵr held the title during his rebellion of 1400–1415.
+Llywelyn ap Gruffudd (Note: /cy/; archaically known as Llywelyn II.) (died 11 December 1282) or Llywelyn the Last (Note: Llywelyn ein Llyw Olaf, lit.
+'Llywelyn our Last Leader') was Prince of Gwynedd from 1255 to 1282.
+After successful campaigns across Wales in 1257, Llywelyn proclaimed himself Prince of Wales in 1258, and was recognised as such by Henry III of England in 1267 as part of the Treaty of Montgomery.
+He remained in this position until his death in an ambush at Cilmeri in 1282, one of the final events in Edward I’s conquest of Wales.

 Genealogy and early life

 Llywelyn was the second of the four sons of Gruffudd ap Llywelyn ap Iorwerth, the eldest son of Llywelyn ab Iorwerth, and Senana ferch Caradog, the daughter of Caradoc ap Thomas ap Rhodri, Lord of Anglesey.

 The eldest was Owain Goch ap Gruffudd and there were two younger brothers, Dafydd ap Gruffydd and Rhodri ap Gruffudd.
 He is first heard of holding lands in the Vale of Clwyd around 1244.

 Following his grandfather's death in 1240, Llywelyn's uncle, Dafydd ap Llywelyn (who was Llywelyn the Great's eldest legitimate son), succeeded him as ruler of Gwynedd.
 At this time, Llywelyn went on crusade with Richard of Cornwall, brother of Henry III of England.

 Llywelyn's father, Gruffudd (who was Llywelyn's eldest son but illegitimate), and his brother, Owain, were initially kept prisoner by Dafydd, then transferred into the custody of King Henry III of England.
 Gruffudd died in 1244 from a fall while trying to escape from his cell at the top of the Tower of London.
 The window from which he attempted to escape the Tower was bricked up and can still be seen to this day.
-King Henry could no longer use Gruffudd against him, war broke out between Dafydd II and King Henry in 1245.
+As King Henry could no longer use Gruffudd against him, war broke out between Dafydd II and King Henry in 1245.
 Llywelyn supported his uncle in the savage fighting that followed.
 Owain, meanwhile, was freed by Henry III after his father's death and was given a portion of Snowdonia (Eryri) by Henry at the treaty of Woodstock in 1247.